User Testing and Validation

 When working with clients or stakeholders, talk about the cost-effectiveness of user testing.
 They’re likely to give positive feedback if you list the financial benefits first.
 Tell them that it’s less expensive to fail early instead of after the app’s design implementation.

 With that, you’ll learn how critical user testing is for refining your solution.
-This delivers an optimised and iterated product, resulting in a higher degree of success in the future.
+This delivers an optimized and iterated product, resulting in a higher degree of success in the future.

 5. Discover Pain Points